prototypefund/DeKUF/client/README.md

     cmake ..
     make

-### Formatting the code
+### Linting

-We use an auto formatter to improve maintainability and reduce nit picking, please run it before committing any changes:
+We use linting to improve maintainability and to reduce nit picking, please run it before committing any changes:

-    ./format
+    ./lint

+It can fix issues directly, should save you some time:

+    ./lint --fix